Phazyck/MDS-handin-4/README.md

 ##Execution

-In order to execute and test this project, you should do the following:
+__In order to execute and test this project, you should do the following:__

 1. If testing out UdpClient, run a single instance of UdpServer.java.
 2. Run one or more instances of Console.java.
 3. Follow the instructions in the console.

+##Test Cases

+__Here are some different test cases, and the console input needed to try them out:__

+ * Submit, review, reject, resubmit, review, pass and then qualify hand-in.
+   * {execute, handin-01, execute, review-01, execute, reject-01, execute, handin-01, execute, review-01, execute, approve-01, execute, qualify-for-exam}
+ * Attempt to produce a deadlock.
+   * I dunno...
+ * Attempt to execute a review before handing in.
+   * {execute, review-01}
+ * Show all details about handin-01
+   * {display, handin-01}
+ * Show all users
+   * {users}
+ * Show all tasks attended by Rao.
+   * {tasks, rao}

-##Example Test Runs
+##Example Console Dumps
 ###Not yet ready!